favware/cliff-jumper/README.md

   -n, --name <string>                              The package name to release -p, --package-path <string>                      The path to the current package.
 For non-monorepos this is just "."
   --dry-run                                        Whether the package should be bumped or not.
 When this is set no actions will be taken and only the release strategy will be logged
-  --first-release                                  Whether this is the first release (skips bumping the version) --mono-repo                                      Whether the package to be bumped resides in a mono repo,
+  -sab, --skip-automatic-bump                      Whether to skip bumping the version (useful if this is the first version, or if you have manually set the version)
+  --mono-repo                                      Whether the package to be bumped resides in a mono repo,
                                                    which enables Lerna-like scanning for what kind of version bump should be applied
                                                    Defaults to "true" when "org" is set, false otherwise